 Example SMART Goal for Brand Awareness

-" I want to grow the organic traffic to the website 20% over the next 6 months, by increasing our publishing from once per week to twice. "
+" I want to grow the organic traffic to the website by 20% over the next 6 months, by increasing our publishing from once per week to twice. "

-Generate High Quality Leads
+Generate High-Quality Leads

 From tried-and-tested methods like on-page forms to innovative features like chatbots, there are many ways through which you can collect a website visitor's contact information.
 One of the biggest challenges a marketer faces is actually generating high-quality leads.